-For these and many other reasons, the Coracle Community is one facet of our many-faceted ministry.
+For these and many other reasons, The Deeper Journey is one facet of our many-faceted ministry.
 There are lots of ways for you to get involved in Coracle, and different locations to connect from!

 - Come find space at Corhaven- a retreat home in the Shenandoah Valley for Group and Personal retreats in a variety of formats.
-We can help guide you towards a structure and resources that may be helpful for you as you intentionally take time away to be with God either by yourself or with others - Go on a pilgrimage with us!
-We travel internationally with mission and intention to Israel/Palestine, Spain, Scotland, Guatemala, Nepal, the US/Mexico border, and more - Get a spiritual director- a companion on the journey offering a listening, prayerful presence to another while you walk together with God - Participate in the Coracle Fellowship program- with different location options and timelines, you can embark on a process of discovery and formation in community with others seeking more in their relationships with God and in their redemptive engagement in the brokenness that surrounds us all - Join us in the work toward racial healing through "An American Lent" from The Repentance Project, pilgrimages, seminars, book and movie discussions in NoVa, and with the Corhaven Graveyard book club virtually - Visit the Corhaven Graveyard- holds the final remains of formerly enslaved persons associated with a pre-Civil War plantation and is offered to the public as a space that remembers and honors those who were not shown honor during their lifetimes, and cultivates opportunities that look to the future with hope, peace, and justice for all people - Join us in NoVA- to read books and watch movies with us monthly through in-person discussions in NoVA, as well as explore additional retreats and seminars offered around the area throughout the year - Join us in Baltimore- for Advent and Lent retreats every year as well as a 20-month version of the Coracle Fellowship program - Connect in the Shenandoah Valley- a growing body of people connected through diverse local churches and work in the community

-• Find out about Common Good Things- a collection of homemade, handmade and other well-made products sourced locally from the Shenandoah Valley and other areas, offering something tangible that carries a story and represents a collection of people: local businesses and collaborations with like-minded makers, inspired by the goodness of the everyday and sharing it with others
+We can help guide you towards a structure and resources that may be helpful for you as you intentionally take time away to be with God either by yourself or with others. - Go on a pilgrimage with us!
+We travel internationally with mission and intention to Israel/Palestine, Spain, Scotland, Guatemala, Nepal, the US/Mexico border, and more. - Find a spiritual director- a companion on the journey offering a listening, prayerful presence to another while you walk together with God. - Participate in the Coracle Fellowship program- with different location options and timelines, you can embark on a process of discovery and formation in community with others seeking more in their relationships with God and in their redemptive engagement in the brokenness that surrounds us all. - Join us in the work toward racial healing through "An American Lent" from The Repentance Project, pilgrimages, seminars, book clubs and movie discussions. - Visit the Corhaven Graveyard- this place holds the final remains of formerly enslaved persons associated with a pre-Civil War plantation and is offered to the public as a space that remembers and honors those who were not shown honor during their lifetimes, and cultivates opportunities that look to the future with hope, peace, and justice for all people. - Join us in the Washington, DC area- to gather with us monthly through in-person discussions in NoVA, as well as explore additional retreats and seminars offered around the area throughout the year. - Join us in Baltimore- for Advent and Lent retreats every year as well as a 20-month version of the Coracle Fellowship program and other community pilgrimages and opportunities. - Find out about Common Good Things- a collection of homemade, handmade and other well-made products sourced locally from the Shenandoah Valley and other areas, offering something tangible that carries a story and represents a collection of people: local businesses and collaborations with like-minded makers, inspired by the goodness of the everyday and sharing it with others.